stewcee/maven-test/readme.md

     target/test-classes/com/marketo/app/AppTest.class

-Once the jar has been created, it can be run with: 'java -jar target/marketo-1.0-SNAPSHOT.jar'
+Once the jar has been created, it can be run with:

+    marketo$ java -jar target/marketo-1.0-SNAPSHOT.jar
+    Hello from Marketo!